petershin/liferay-learn/docs/dxp/latest/en/site-building/optimizing-sites.md

 ## Building a Responsive Site

-With Liferay, [building a responsive site](./optimizing-sites/building-a-responsive-site.md) that adapts to various devices and screen sizes is straightforward.
-Although Liferay uses responsive design by default, you can add more granular control to the content layout by [using the grid fragment in content pages](./optimizing-sites/building-a-responsive-site/building-responsive-layouts-with-the-grid-fragment.md).
+Liferay provides tools that make it easier to [build a responsive site](./optimizing-sites/building-a-responsive-site.md) that adapts to various devices and screen sizes.
+You can add more granular control to Liferay's default responsive design by [using the grid fragment in content pages](./optimizing-sites/building-a-responsive-site/building-responsive-layouts-with-the-grid-fragment.md).
 You can also use the [simulation panel](./optimizing-sites/building-a-responsive-site/using-the-simulation-panel.md) to ensure your site provides a seamless user experience across desktops, tablets, and mobile devices, improving engagement and satisfaction.